erkaiyublog/erkaiyublog.github.io/_posts/2025-07-02-collecting-execution-trace-for-arm-chips.md

 ![coresight overview](/images/posts/trace_arm/coresight_overview.png)

-There are more than one webpage introducing ETM on the Arm website, the one that is closely related to CoreSight is called[Embedded Trace Macrocell Architecture Specification](https://developer.arm.com/documentation/ihi0014/q?lang=en).
+There are more than one webpage introducing ETM on the Arm website, the one that is closely related to CoreSight is called [Embedded Trace Macrocell Architecture Specification](https://developer.arm.com/documentation/ihi0014/q?lang=en) (I will refer to it as ***ETM Arch Spec*** from here on).
 One thing to keep in mind is that online documents by Arm are usually quite large.
 A good way to start is by reading the *Preface* section and search for subtitles like *Intended Audience* and *How to Use This Specification*.

+Noticeably, in the [*Additional Reading*](https://developer.arm.com/documentation/ihi0014/q/preface/Additional-reading/The-ETM-documentation-suite?lang=en) section of ***ETM Arch Spec***, there is a guide for what **specific documentation** to look for within the so-called *ETM documentation suite*. ***ETM Arch Spec*** is part of the *ETM documentation suite* and contains information that is relevant to all implementations of the ETM.
+The other manuals in the ETM documentation suite are **implementation specific**.
+Two points from this section that attract my attention are:
+1. There is an ETM Technical Reference Manual (TRM) describing the implementation defined behavior of the ETM.
+2. For the Cortex-M3 processor, the CoreSight ETM-M3 is described in the Cortex-M3 Technical Reference Manual (ARM DDI 0337).

 ## Ninja
 [Ninja](https://dl.acm.org/doi/10.5555/3241189.3241193) leverages a hardware-assisted isolated execution environment Trust-Zone to transparently trace and debug a target application with the help of Performance Monitor Unit (PMU) and Embedded Trace Macrocell (ETM).